jlifah/ip/docs/README.md

       What can I do for you? :)
       ```

 5) Available commands for ip.jar will be available in the Features section below

 <br>

 ## Features
-> Take note: Inputs that look like \**THIS\** are parameters to be supplied by user.
+> Take note 1: Inputs that look like \**THIS\** are parameters to be supplied by user.

-> Word of advice: do not to add tasks without specifying whether it is deadline/event/todo, if not the following error message will be shown:
+> Take note 2: Do not to add tasks without specifying whether it is deadline/event/todo, if not the following error message will be shown:
 ```
 OOPS!!!
 I'm sorry, but I don't know what that means (/ﾟДﾟ)/
 ```

 ### Adding a new task: `deadline`